ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/02-creating-a-new-simulation/03-simple-pendulum-robot.md

 {% endhighlight %}
 </details>

-* **Create a new Graphics3DObject:**
+* **Create a new LinkGraphicsDescription:**
-`Graphics3DObject pendulumGraphics = new Graphics3DObject();`
+`LinkGraphicsDescription pendulumGraphics = new LinkGraphicsDescription();`
-This line creates a new instance of the Graphics3DObject class which, once attached to its `LinkGraphics`, is used to visually represent links in the SCS 3D view.
+This line creates a new instance of the LinkGraphicsDescription class which, once attached to its `LinkGraphics`, is used to visually represent links in the SCS 3D view.

 * **Add the pivot:**
 `pendulumGraphics.addSphere(FULCRUM_RADIUS, YoAppearance.BlueViolet());`